diego-est/ascii/README.md

-# ascii
+# ASCII

+Ascii art collection.

-Most of this ascii is taken from: https://www.asciiart.eu/
+Most of these ascii artworks are taken from: https://www.asciiart.eu/